GhostCrawl3r/Typescript-101Ways-Interview-Boilerplate/README.md

-# Javascript Pairing Test Boilerplate.
+# Typescript Pairing Test Boilerplate.

-This is a boilerplate for Javascript/Typescript
+This is a boilerplate for Typescript

 ### How To Run The File:
 You will be expected to create your file in the `src/index.ts` directory.
 To run this file simply: